-- 1. The Audit Committee will be composed of five members appointed amongst the non-executive directors, with a majority of independent directors. - The Committee chairman will be an independent director elected from among its members and the secretary of the Board of Directors will serve as the Committee secretary. - 2.
-Committee members will be appointed, reelected and removed by the Board of Directors at the proposal of the chairman of the Board of Directors, following a report by the Report of the Appointments and Remuneration Committee.
-Appointment, especially as chairman, will be based on their knowledge and experience in accounting, auditing or risk management.
-As a whole, the Committee members will have the relevant technical expertise for the sector of activity in which the Company operates. - Committee members will hold office for a term not exceeding three years, may be reelected and will resign when they do so from their directorship or when the Board of Directors so decides, following a report by the Appointments and Remuneration Committee.
-The chairman will be replaced every three years and may be reelected after one year has elapsed since his removal. - 3.
-The Committee will meet with the appropriate frequency for performing its duties and will attempt to do so before each ordinary meeting of the Board of Directors and, in all events, on a quarterly basis and when called by its chairman or requested by two of its members and whenever the Board of Directors or the chairman require it to issue reports or submit proposals. - 4.
-The call notice for meetings, which will include the agenda, will be sent by the Committee chairman or secretary to each of its members at least three days prior to the scheduled meeting date, unless for reasons of urgency it is necessary to call it with a shorter period. - The call notice, with its associated documents, must be sent by electronic means that duly guarantee the security and confidentiality of the call notice and the documents. - There will be a quorum for a Committee meeting with the presence of a majority of its members.
-The Committee will approve decisions and make recommendations by absolute majority of the votes of the directors personally attending the meeting or by proxy.
+1. The Audit Committee will be composed of four members appointed amongst the nonexecutive directors, with a majority of independent directors.

+The Committee chairperson will be an independent director elected from among its members and the Secretary of the Board of Directors will serve as the Committee secretary.

+2. Committee members will be appointed, re-elected and removed by the Board of Directors at the proposal of the Chairman of the Board of Directors, following a report by the Appointments and Remuneration Committee.
+Appointment, especially as chairperson, will be based on their knowledge and experience in accounting, auditing or risk management.
+As a whole, the Committee members will have the relevant technical expertise for the sector of activity in which the Company operates.

+Committee members will hold office for a term not exceeding three years, may be reelected and will resign when they do so from their directorship or when the Board of Directors so decides, following a report by the Appointments and Remuneration Committee.
+The chairperson will be replaced every three years and may be re-elected after one year has elapsed since his removal.

+- 3. The Committee will meet with the appropriate frequency for performing its duties and will attempt to do so before each ordinary meeting of the Board of Directors and, in all events, on a quarterly basis and when called by its chairperson or requested by two of its members and whenever the Board of Directors or the Chairman require it to issue reports or submit proposals. - 4.
+The call notice for meetings, which will include the agenda, will be sent by the Committee chairperson or secretary to each of its members at least three days prior to the scheduled meeting date, unless for reasons of urgency it is necessary to call it with a shorter period.

+The call notice, with its associated documents, must be sent by electronic means that duly guarantee the security and confidentiality of the call notice and the documents.

-- 6. For reasons of urgency and on an exceptional basis, Committee meetings may be held by conference call, video conference or any other remote communication means that allow a meeting to be held, provided that all of the Committee members agree thereto. - 7.
+- 5. There will be a quorum for a Committee meeting with the presence of a majority of its members.
+The Committee will approve decisions and make recommendations by absolute majority of the votes of the directors personally attending the meeting or by proxy. - 6.
+Committee meetings may be held by conference call, video conference or any other remote communication means that allow a meeting to be held, provided that all of the Committee members agree thereto. - 7.
 Attendance at the meetings will be mandatory for the members of the management team or employees of the Company or of Group companies who are responsible for the areas under the purview of the Audit Committee, and for the External Auditor, when so summoned by the Audit Committee, which may also stipulate that they attend unaccompanied by any other officer, and said persons will be bound to cooperate and provide the information in their possession in relation to the matters addressed. - 8.
 For optimal performance of its functions, the Committee may seek advice from independent professionals and access any kind of the Company's information or documentation it may need for the performance of its functions.